The vital signs are evidence of the body’s current physical functioning.

 Taking the heart rate

-Measuring the number of beats in a minute is how the heart rate is recorded.
+Measuring the number of beats per minute is how the heart rate is recorded.
 This measurement is usually known as PPM or palpitations per minute.

 The heart rate can be taken in any large artery in the body, although it is usually taken in the radial artery in the wrist.